kshutkin/slimlib/element/IDEAS.md

   boilerplate.
 - HTML attribute stays in sync with JS prop where the author opts in — better devtools, CSS hookability via `[count="5"]` selectors, SSR diff alignment.
-- Single declarative table replaces two parallel lists (`props` + `observedAttributes`) for the common case where they overlap.
+- Single declarative table for the common case where attributes and props overlap.

 ### Tradeoffs

 - API surface grows.
-The shorthand `props: { count: 0 }` must keep working, so the runtime branches on "is this a descriptor or a bare default?".
+The shorthand `props({ count: 0 })` must keep working, so the runtime branches on "is this a descriptor or a bare default?".
   Easy to get wrong when defaults are themselves objects (`{ value: 0 }` *is* a descriptor; `{ x: 0, y: 0 }` isn't).
-Resolution rule: a value is a descriptor iff it has at least one of `value`, `type`, `attribute`, `reflect` as own keys.
+Resolution rule: a value is a descriptor iff it has at least one of `value`, `type`, `reflect` as own keys.
 Document explicitly; consider requiring an explicit `descriptor: true` marker if collisions feel risky.
 - Boolean attributes are a special case: presence is true, absence is false, any value (including `"false"`) is true.
 Must implement and document.
 - Reflection introduces a write loop guard.
 Standard pattern but extra state